-This is almost always one of the first things my Book Coaching clients ask about.
+This is almost always one of the first things my clients ask about.
 They want to know if I think self-publishing is better, or they might ask if their book is “good enough” to be traditionally published.

 Let’s start by addressing the second part.
 There is a stigma associated with self-published books, and while I don’t agree that it’s accurate, it is something writers looking to publish need to be aware of.
-If you book looks self-published, there will be readers that won’t give it a try.
+If your book looks self-published, there will be readers that won’t give it a try.
 Luckily, the average reader is not checking the “published by” section of the book information, so you can avoid being lumped into the “assumed poor quality” section by making sure your book doesn’t look self-published.

 Scroll through Amazon for a moment.
 Look at the covers, the descriptions, the author photos.
 Not all books have author photos, or Author Central pages available.
 The more polished your covers and blurbs look, the more likely readers won’t spend time wondering if the book inside is poor quality.
 Additionally, Amazon offers a “look inside’ option that interested readers can use to look at your hook and general writing style.

-To be clear, I do not think self-published books are poor quality in general.
+To be clear, I do not think self-published books are of poor quality in general.
 All of my personal books are self-published.
 Unfortunately, all it takes is a few experiences with a manuscript laden with typos, or with flat characters and confusing plots, for a reader to form that opinion.
 That’s basic psychology.
 It’s our nature to overlook all of the good things much more easily than we forgive the few bad things.
-There are thousands of high quality, well-written, devourable books out there by self-published authors.
+There are thousands of high-quality, well-written, devourable books out there by self-published authors.

 Self-published doesn’t mean low quality.
 But work from the assumption that a lot of readers might have that association.
 Then prove them wrong.